 Tip: To get your goals on paper, see our free guide to set goals you can actually measure.

-3) Make sure you’re measuring the right things.
+3) Measure the right things.

 Although your goals should be measurable, you don’t need to measure every single thing.
 (That’s a great way to paralyze yourself with data.)
 Focus only on the most insightful and relevant data—and make sure you have the infrastructure to gather it.